microsoft/CameraTraps/api/batch_processing/integration/remote_desktop.md

 To access this VM, we use the same mechanism as for accessing any computer in a remote location, which is "remote desktop."
 This is a type of software run on your local computer that transmits the graphical user interface of the remote computer to you.

-## Start a Windows VM on Azure Portal
+## Create a Windows VM on Azure Portal

 Visit Azure Portal at [https://portal.azure.com](https://portal.azure.com).
 This is where you can manage the resources in your Azure subscription.
 Authenticate with your credentials associated with the subscription.